nih-cfde/training-and-engagement/hackmd/UNIX.md

 :::

-## 3. Reading with `head`, `cat`, `less` and `more`
+## 3. Reading files with `head`, `tail`, `cat`, and `less`

-Now that we know what files exist on our computer, it's time to look at the contents of the file.
+Now that we know what files exist on our computer, it is time to look at the contents of the file.
 There are multiple ways to look at the contents of a file.

-The `cat` command prints the entirety of a file to the stdout of our computer.
-We can scroll through files using the `less` command.
-Less is a safe way of looking at the contents of a file without the ability to change it. `head` prints, by default the first 10 lines of a file.
+The `cat` command prints the entirety of a file to the stdout of our computer. `head` prints, by default the first 10 lines of a file, and `tail` prints the last 10 lines of a file by default.

+The `less` command provides a safe way of looking at the contents of a file without the ability to change it.
+Use the up and down arrows to scroll through the file.
+Type `q` to exit the lesson program

-All three of the commands use the same syntax:
+All four of the commands use the same syntax:

 ```
 head [filename]
+tail [filename]
 cat [filename]
 less [filename]
 ```